Turin Chocolate Festival

 Chocolate lovers of the world trust me – you haven’t fully experienced chocolate until you come to CioccolaTo and dive into Turin’s chocolate heaven.
 However, if you can’t make it to CioccolaTo, come to Turin anyway because there isn’t a street without a patisserie, a café or a chocolate confectionery shop to delight you with a unique variety of delicious, luscious and simply to-die-for chocolates!

-Update: Since this blog post was written, Turin’s Chocolate Festival was put on hold in 2017 but will return November 2018!
-Click here for more info about CioccolaTò – Turin Chocolate Festival in Piazza San Carlo Turin
+UPDATE: Since this blog post was written, Turin’s Chocolate Festival was put on hold in 2017 but returned in November 2018.
+Click here for more info about Turin’s Chocolate Festival taking place from 8-17th of November 2019: CioccolaTò – Turin Chocolate Festival in Piazza San Carlo Turin

 And stay up to date on the official Turin Chocolate Festival by visiting CioccolaTo’s Facebook page.